 The Brady Bunch and bell bottoms were popular in the 1970s.

-In fact, The Associated Press Stylebook (AP) doesn’t allow decades to be written as words.1 The Chicago Manual of Style (Chicago), on the other hand, approves of decades written as words or numerals as long as the decades are identifiable through the surrounding content (so your readers don’t mistake the 1980s for the 1880s).2
+In fact, The Associated Press Stylebook (AP style) doesn’t allow decades to be written as words.1 The Chicago Manual of Style (Chicago style), on the other hand, approves of decades written as words or numerals as long as the decades are identifiable through the surrounding content (so your readers don’t mistake the 1980s for the 1880s).2

 Dallas and big hair were popular in the eighties.